 Tumours of bone and soft tissue are rare but can affect younger athletes in their 20's and 30's.
 Here are some of the more common forms.

-Malignant tumors for example breast cancer, lung cancer or prostate cancer may spread to bone.
+Malignant tumors for example breast cancer, lung cancer or prostate cancer may spread to the bone.
 Breast carcinoma can also mimic a frozen shoulder.
-Signs for malignancy include night pain, fever, loss of appetite, weight loss and malaise.
+Signs of malignancy include night pain, fever, loss of appetite, weight loss and malaise.

 Soft tissue tumors

-Synovial chondromotosis and pigmented villonodular synovitis are benign tumours of the synovium found mostly in the knee.
+Synovial Chondromatosis and Pigmented Villonodular Synovitis are benign tumours of the synovium found mostly in the knee.

-Ganglion cysts contain fluid are are found mainly in the wrist, hand and knee.
+Ganglion Cysts contain fluid are found mainly in the wrist, hand, and knee.
 The often attach to a joint capsule or tendon sheath.
-The do not usually have any symptoms but can cause pain and deformity.
+They do not usually have any symptoms but can cause pain and deformity.